mehdiforoozandeh/SAGAconf/README.md

 - **`-h`** or **`--help`**: This argument displays a help message and exits the script.
 You can use this argument if you need more information about how to use the script.
 - **`--out-format`**: This argument specifies the format for saving parsed posteriors.
 You can choose between **`bed`** and **`csv`** formats.
 If you do not provide this argument, the default format **`bed`**  will be used.

+# Posterior directory
+The **`posteriordir`** argument specifies the directory containing all posterior files.
+This directory can have two formats: one is the default format outputted by the ChromHMM, and the other one is the format outputted by Segway.
+For ChromHMM, the posterior probabilities over state assignments are printed in a file ending with **`_posterior.txt`** or **`_posterior.txt.gz`** if the **`-gzip`** flag is specified.
+One file is generated per cell type and chromosome.
+For Segway, this information is delivered in a series of numbered **`BED`** files, one for each segment label.

 ## Example Usage